My first interaction With Sweet Grass

 Since sweetgrass is a perennial it comes back to grow year after year, growing up to half a meter tall, sometimes growing even taller than that.
 Their small yellow flowers produce seeds, however, the seeds, if planted, will often not germinate, because the plant spreads and reproduces through its long underground roots.

 Sweetgrass goes by a number of different names depending on the region, or the people talking about it.
 There are several varieties of sweetgrass including common sweetgrass and alpine sweetgrass.
-Sweetgrass is also most popularly known as bison grass, vanilla grass, buffalo grass, and holy grass.
+Sweetgrass is also most popularly known as bison grass, vanilla grass, buffalo grass, vanilla sweet grass, and holy grass.

 The Tradition of Sweetgrass